Teahouse Treks

 Day 07: Trek from Namrung to Lho

-After breakfast, you will trek from Namrung toward Lho.
-The trail passes through traditional villages such as Lihi and Sho, with chortens, mani walls, prayer flags, and stone houses along the route.
+After breakfast, the trail heads toward Lho, passing through traditional villages like Lihi and Sho, where chortens, mani walls, prayer flags, and stone houses line the way.

 • Altitude: Lho – approx. 3,180m / 10,433ft